The Connecticut Unfair Trade Practices Act (CUTPA)

-The Act does specify that certain acts or practices constitute a violation of CUTPA -- “per se CUTPA violations.”
-For example, any violation of the Home Improvement Act is deemed to violate CUTPA, and the Department of Consumer Protection has issued regulations defining what constitutes an unfair trade practice.
+CUTPA specifies certain acts or practices as violations.
+For example, any violation of the Home Improvement Act is deemed to violate CUTPA, and the Department of Consumer Protection has issued regulations that define types of unfair trade practices.

-If the Commissioner has reason to believe that someone has violated CUTPA, he may conduct a hearing after giving a notice that states the charges.
+If the Commissioner has reason to believe that a person or business has violated CUTPA, they may conduct a hearing after giving notice that states the charges.
 Testimony must be taken under oath.
 The Commissioner has the power to issue subpoenas to compel the appearance of witnesses or the production of documents (CGS § 42-110d).

 CUTPA Actions and Penalties

 The Commissioner of Consumer Protection and the Connecticut Attorney General may seek temporary restraining orders or temporary or permanent injunctive relief.
-The commissioner’s order may be appealed to the Superior Court in accordance with the Uniform Administrative Procedure Act.
+The Commissioner’s order may be appealed to the Superior Court under the Uniform Administrative Procedure Act.

-While courts have discretionary authority to award punitive damages for violations of CUTPA, the Act does not establish the circumstances for which punitive damages are to be awarded.
+While courts have discretionary authority to award punitive damages for violations of CUTPA, the act does not establish specific circumstances under which punitive damages are to be awarded.

-Finally, someone who has suffered an ascertainable loss of money or property, real or personal, because of a CUTPA violation may sue to recover actual damages.
+Someone who believes they have suffered a measurable loss of money or property because of a CUTPA violation may sue to recover actual damages.